 Located on Anastasia Island less than a mile from the state park, you can stop and see Egrets, wood storks, tri-colored herons that all nest near or above the gator ponds at the alligator farm.
 Breeding usually peaks April through July, take a tour through the walkways and be sure to bring a camera!
 There is now a Zip wire over the Alligators for the adventurous visitor.

 Open every day from 9 am until 5 pm

 Extended summer hours: 9 am- 6 pm

 The historic lighthouse stands 165 feet above sea level, and continues today to be a working lighthouse.
+Visitors can climb 219 steps up the historic lighthouse to see breathtaking views.
 Open to visitors, and handicap accessible, the lighthouse also features a museum with exhibits and archives of the old lighthouse.

 Open every day from 9 a.m. until 6 pm

 The Anastasia State Park and Recreation Area opened in 1949 and today is one of Florida’s busiest state parks.
 Located 1.5 miles from historic downtown St. Augustine, Anastasia State Park features coastal camping, fishing, sun bathing, surfing, sail boarding, swimming, nature walking trails, and picnicking areas.
 A great place to go for fun for everyone!

 Ponte Vedra Beach, FL 32082